 We love our artists.
 We know you love them too!
-Pi Theatre has come up with a unique fundraising initiative to support individual artists and the Pi organisation.
-Pi Theatre presents Encounter: A Cabin Fever Fundraiser.
-It’s a way you can support both Pi Theatre and its artists at the same time!
+Pi Theatre has come up with a unique art making initiative.
+Pi Theatre presents "Encounter: Cabin Fever".

 Over the past decade, Pi has worked with many stellar individuals who make a living through acting, music, design, writing, and other creative endeavours.
 Unfortunately, because much of their activity is about contributing to events where people come together as community to share experiences, these cultural workers find themselves suspended from jobs they’ve trained for and are deeply dedicated to.
 Today, the work-space is largely closed to these talented people, some of whom may not even qualify for program support.
 On top of that, performing arts venues will likely be closed for a while, so performing artists may be among the last to get back to work.

 We are proud to have you as a co-conspirator in our mission to support artists in delivering new work to the public.
 Each artist has a link that allows you to directly pay-what-you-will for their work.
 Join us as we Encounter Performance, Encounter Generosity, Encounter Community, and fight cabin fever!

 Carmel Amit and Marie Queenan - Mother's Pie